timothywetzel/website/content/authors/admin/_index.md

 # - Visitors
 ---

-Tim Wetzel is an aspiring statistician & data scientist.
-He is currently a technical lead at Northrop Grumman and a student at the University of Colorado, Denver.
+Tim Wetzel is a technical professional looking for data science and engineering opportunities in the Seattle mtetro area.
+He is currently a technical lead at Northrop Grumman and student at the University of Washington (online).